 Animal products are dense with nutrients and energy.
 Eating too much without utilizing the energy can congest the body, and make the system sluggish.
 An important aspect to remember when eating animal foods, or any food (including vegetables), is “quantity changes quality.”
 Many foods from both the animal and vegetable kingdoms can be delicious, nutritious and health promoting, but if eaten in excess can do more harm than good.

 For those folks suffering with digestive issues and have trouble absorbing meat proteins, it’s best to braise them for long periods of time, or cook in a stew to help break down the proteins.

-Eggs are rich in vitamins A and D that are both needed for endocrine function.
+Eggs, rich in vitamins A and D, are both needed for endocrine function.
 BUT don’t discard those yolks!
 That’s where those vitamins are.
 Eat one or two whole eggs, NOT egg beaters and NOT egg white omelets.

 If you are suffering from adrenal fatigue and digestive problems, animal stocks, rich in collagen and easily absorbable minerals, is literally like liquid gold that can increase vitality and energy.